bragamat/leviosajs/README.md

 - This CLI helps you to bundle react components and aplications faster from the terminal. :rocket:
 - Much like [create-react-app](https://github.com/facebook/create-react-app) but faster, simpler, lighter and with a few more helpers!

-### Command

-- `leviosa-new app` - Creates a react application with name `app` :rocket:
-- `leviosa-accio header` - Creates a component with the name `header` :boom:
-- `leviosa-start` - Starts the application :smiley:
-- `leviosa-build` - Builds the applicaiton to production :sunglasses:

 ### HOW TO INSTALL

 - `npm install --global leviosajs`